jawj/IKEv2-setup/README.md

 * Start with a clean Ubuntu 18.04 Server installation.

-* Pick a domain name for the VPN server and **ensure that it already resolves to the correct IP** by creating the appropriate A record in the DNS and making sure it has propagated. _Let's Encrypt_ needs this in order to create your server certificate.
+* _Either:_ Pick a domain name for the VPN server and **ensure that it already resolves to the correct IP** by creating the appropriate A record in the DNS and making sure it has propagated. _Let's Encrypt_ needs this in order to create your server certificate.

+* _Or:_ Choose to rely on an automatic DNS name from [sslip.io](https://sslip.io/) of the form _nnn.nnn.nnn.nnn.sslip.io_, which will be used automatically if you omit to enter a hostname when prompted by the script.

 * Download the script and give it execute permissions: